-Majority of the patients prefer to connect and talk to a hospital representative over the phone in spite of the advancements and introduction of chatbots and AI engines.
+The majority of the patients prefer to connect and talk to a hospital representative over the phone in spite of the advancements and introduction of chatbots and AI engines.
 In the time of distress, it is natural to have human interaction and reassurance, which dissolves most of the anxiety and ambiguity.

 - Transition from paper / emr/ traditional his systems to a contemporary hospital operating system.

-- Introduce administrative policies preventing hospital staff from exchanging patient related data on private chat / messaging systems.
+- Introduce administrative policies preventing hospital staff from exchanging patient-related data on private chat / messaging systems.

 - Adapt a seamless unified digital platform which is a streamlined single window for all internal and external communications.

-- Track inbound patient communication, missed calls, outbound calls using an advanced contact center system, get more professional.
+- Track inbound patient communication missed calls, outbound calls using an advanced contact center system, get more professional.

-- To solve the staff attrition problem, choose a system which does not require intense training.
+- To solve the staff attrition problem, choose a system that does not require intense training.
 Any new staff with basic telephone and computer skills should be able to adapt to the new system.

-- Smartphones are a new normal, millenials / gen x / gen y are going to be the major workforce in the coming decades.
-Instead of forcing them to adapt to a 4 decade old system, the hospitals need to transform their software to work across devices while maintaining the required security.
+- Smartphones are a new normal, Millenials / gen x / gen y are going to be the major workforce in the coming decades.
+Instead of forcing them to adapt to a 4-decade old system, the hospitals need to transform their software to work across devices while maintaining the required security.

-- The front office and billing department and the clinical services teams should be able to communicate seamlessly to ensure patient experience is enhanced.
-Modern day hospitals need to look at adapting a patient centric platform which has the ability to provide single window tool to manage the patient journey
+- The front office and billing department and the clinical services teams should be able to communicate seamlessly to ensure the patient experience is enhanced.
+Modern day hospitals need to look at adopting a patient centric platform which has the ability to provide single window tool to manage the patient journey